Plan Your Visit

 Picnic areas are scattered throughout the Garden and near the parking lot.
 We encourage picnicking and ask that you pack in and out your trash – even food waste – to help keep our Garden beautiful and local wildlife healthy.

 We encourage guests to bring water in refillable water bottles.
-Water is available in the Garden’s gift shop for purchase, but there is no access to drinking water on the trails.
+Water is available in the Garden’s Welcome Center for purchase, but there is no access to drinking water on the trails.

 Restrooms are located near the parking area and in the Garden northwest of the Arbor.
 Note: the Arbor restrooms are Port-a-Potties.